1 Bg 16: The Divine And Demoniac Natures

 > is the prime necessity of human civilization.
 Thus

-> until the end of life their anxiety is immeasurable
+> until the end of life their anxiety is immeasurable.

 > Bound by a network of hundreds of thousands of desires